ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 The rules for the `@id` property of Files are set out below.

-_Data Entities_ representing directories MUST have `Dataset` as a value for `@type`.
-The term _directory_ here includes HTTP file listings where `@id` is an absolute URI, however "external," _Detached_ directories SHOULD have a programmatic listing of their content (e.g. another RO-Crate).
-It follows that the _RO-Crate Root_ is itself a data entity.

 In all cases, `@type` MAY be an array to also specify a more specific type, e.g. `"@type": ["File", "ComputationalWorkflow"]`